se-edu/learningresources/contents/java/streams-an-introduction.md

 To get any tangible output and to start the processing the operations on the stream, you will need to add a terminal operation.
 A terminal operation will consume each element in the stream to produce the desired output.
 Once a stream object is consumed by a terminal operation, it cannot be reused.
 You would have to construct a new stream object if you want to perform another terminal operation on the stream.

-By putting these 3 kind of operations together, we get a stream pipeline, which has some source of elements, performs multiple operations on the elements in the stream, then utilises the elements to get the desired output.
+By putting these operations together, we get a stream pipeline, which has some source of elements, performs multiple operations on the elements in the stream, then utilises the elements to get the desired output.

 A general guideline is that streams operations should not modify its original data source or be unnecessarily stateful (ie. depending on some variable which may change during the execution of the stream pipeline).
 Going against this rule can lead to exceptions or unexpected, incorrect behaviour when processing the stream pipeline.